guertinlab/Tn5bias/README.md

 bigWigToBedGraph >= 438
 bedGraphToBigWig >= 2.9

-If you would like to have many of the dependencies installed and added to path, you may use the "depend" command, which will add the following
+If you would like to have many of the dependencies installed and added to PATH, you may use the "depend" command, which will add the following
 dependencies:
 brew >= 3.6.10
 curl >= 7.82.0